MicrosoftEdge/MSEdgeExplainers/Handwriting/HandwritingIntentCSSValue.md

 There are no known security impacts of the features in this specification.

-## Alternative Solutions
+# Alternative Solutions

 The proposal is for this to be an CSS property.
 ## Why not an HTML+IDL attribute?

-The [first proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/Handwriting/explainer.md) was to add the handwriting functionality as an HTML+IDL attribute, but after some discussion it was decided that the better option was to implement the functionality in the `touch-action` CSS attribute. [ [1](https://groups.google.com/a/chromium.org/g/blink-dev/c/0r_tV6k0NyA?pli=1)]] [[2](https://github.com/w3c/pointerevents/issues/516)]
+The [first proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/Handwriting/explainer.md) was to add the handwriting functionality as an HTML+IDL attribute which would allow authors to specify whether an element should permit handwriting by adding a new `handwriting(= true|= false|<blank>)` (`<blank>` implying `= true`) attribute to HTML elements.
+The main arguments to implement the handwriting HTML attribute **over** a css property are:
 * [Pro] If users or organizations disable CSS for their browsers there would need to be another mechanism to disable handwriting input.
-* [Pro] All websites that currently use `touch-action` won't have to update their rules if they want handwriting to be enabled.
+* [Pro] All websites that currently use `touch-action` won't have to update their rules if they want handwriting to be enabled (see **# Caveats / Cons**).

-* [Pro] An HTML attribute can be exposed to JavaScript as a IDL attribute which may be more ergonomic.
+After some discussion [[1](https://groups.google.com/a/chromium.org/g/blink-dev/c/0r_tV6k0NyA?pli=1)] [[2](https://github.com/w3c/pointerevents/issues/516)], it became apparent that implementing the functionality in the `touch-action` CSS attribute was the better alternative.
+The main arguments in favor of `touch-action` were:

-* [Con] Developers would have to keep track of both the `touch-action` CSS property and new HTML attribute in order to completely declare the desired behavior of their webpages.
+* Authors are used to the [recommended practice of adding touch-action: none](https://w3c.github.io/pointerevents/#example_10) to elements over which they wish to handle all events themselves.
+In order to allow sites for which authors following this recommended practice to continue working, we should treat stylus handwriting as a "direct manipulation" action, which is similarly prevented by touch-action.
- * [Con] CSS pattern matching is a powerful tool and may be more ergonomic for some use cases.
+* If implemented as an HTML attribute, `touch-action`'s interaction with the attribute would have to be clearly defined and possibly clash with authors' expectations (see following section).

-#### Why not an HTML+IDL attribute that interacts with `touch-action`?
+### Why not an HTML+IDL attribute that interacts with `touch-action`?

 `touch-action:none;` is the accepted and recommended way of disabling all types of touch interaction with the elements.
 The HTML attribute would not be able to override the `touch-action` property in these scenarios.
 By accepting touch-action as a filter, developers would lose the flexibility of disabling scrolling while enabling handwriting.
 Consider the following scenarios: